 Dr. Alan Stern is a planetary scientist, space program executive, aerospace consultant, speaker, and author.
 He leads NASA’s New Horizons mission that explored the Pluto system and is now exploring the Kuiper Belt—the farthest exploration in the history of humankind.
 He has twice been named to the Time 100.

-Kevin Schindler is the historian at Lowell Observatory, where he has worked for more than two decades.
-He has been an active member of the Flagstaff history and science communities, having served as Sheriff of the Flagstaff Corral of Westerners International for 13 years and on the board of the Flagstaff Festival of Science for a similar length of time.
+Kevin Schindler is the historian at Lowell Observatory.
 When not digging through Lowell’s archives, he writes articles for a variety of publications and contribute a bi-weekly astronomy column, “View from Mars Hill”, for the Arizona Daily Sun newspaper.
-He has written several books, with the latest one–about Pluto–published in March, 2018.
+He has written several books, including Pluto and Lowell Observatory, co-authored with Dr. will Grundy.